cmocha/mosca-dev/posts/choosing-eleventy-for-my-blog-and-first-impressions.md

 Next I thought about what if I wanted to somehow use an alternate content source, like content from a headless cms.
 Maybe this is not what 11ty is really intended for or maybe it has no real preference, but I was able to successfully fetch some content from a [Strapi](https://www.strapi.io/) setup.
 So my thought afterwards is Eleventy is not opinionated on how you provide it content.
 It is a tool in your web dev tool box that simply allows you to generate some static markup using practically any templating style you want from any data/content available.

 In the end I realized this was really all I needed at this time for a simple blog site...
 Okay so no framework, and probably not a real Jamstack project...
 Just Eleventy.
-Oh but I see a Jamstack project on the horizon.
+Oh but I see one perhaps on the horizon.
 Actually it is only a matter of time before I use some service or API on this site.
 Somebody say comments?

 ### Summary